-Note 2.- The 95% probability is based on the availability of a route conforming to the requested ATSC class.
+Note 2.-The 95% probability is based on the availability of a route conforming to the requested ATSC class.

-Note 1.- When ATSC class is specified by an application process, packets will be forwarded in the ATN internet communications service on a best effort basis.
-Best effort basis means that when a route is available of the requested ATSC class the packet is forwarded on that route.
-When no such route is available, the packet will be forwarded on the first known route of ATSC class higher than that requested, or if there is no such route, first known route of lower ATSC class than that requested.
+Note 1.- When an ATSC class is specified by an ATN application, packets will be forwarded in the ATN internet communications service on a best effort basis.
+Best effort basis means that when a route is available of the requested ATSC class, the packet is forwarded on that route.
+When no such route is available, the packet will be forwarded on the first known route of the ATSC class higher than that requested, or if there is no such route, first known route of the ATSC class lower than that requested.

-Note 2.- The ATN communication services will not inform application entities if the requested ATSC class was not achieved.
+Note 2.- The ATN communications service will not inform application entities if the requested ATSC class was not achieved.
 It is the responsibility of the application entity to determine the actual transit delay achieved by local means such as time stamping.

-The ATN shall operate in accordance with the communication priorities defined in Table 1-2 1.3.8 and Table 1-3.
+1.3.8 The ATN shall operate in accordance with the communication priorities defined in Table 1-2 and Table